Alice Beer: Career

 She was a regular presenter on The Heaven and Earth Show, and during two series of Hot Property for Five.
 She currently presents a programme for BBC London 94.9.
 Between December 2004 and February 2005, she presented a promotional video for Top Up TV.
 The looped film ran 19 hours each day on the Top Up TV Sampler channel.
 The channel was replaced by Xtraview before closing altogether in September 2005.

-Beer also appears on This Morning.
-She has been with the programme since 2014.
+Beer has appeared on ITV programme This Morning since 2014.

-In September 2021, Beer revealed on This Morning that she is a qualified teacher.

 Personal life

 Beer and her husband Paul Pascoe live in Wiltshire, and have twin daughters, Phoebe and Dora, born in 2003.